julian0804/Counting_Homomorphisms_in_Rust/README.md

 This repository contains an implementation of the dynamic programm of [Diaz, Serna and Thilikos](https://www.sciencedirect.com/science/article/pii/S0304397502000178) for computing the number of homomorphisms between two graphs and a modified version of it.
+The modification aims at speeding up the computation of the number of graph homomorphisms for all graphs which could have a specific tree decomposition.
-The implementation is written in Rust and additionally contains a file handler for the file format explained in the next sections and some running time experiments.
+Its implementation is written in Rust and additionally contains a file handler for the file format explained in the next sections and some running time experiments.

 ## input Format for graphs